cloudify-cosmo/getcloudify.org/source/guide/3.2/reference-openstack-manager.md

 * `nova_url` Explicit URL for Openstack Nova (compute) service endpoint.
 * `neutron_url` Explicit URL for Openstack Neutron (networking) service endpoint.
 * `resources_prefix` Resource prefix to be attached to cloud resources' names.
+* `use_external_resource` If true, it will be used theexternal network to which the router connects for access to the outer world

 {%tip title=Tip%}
 Some of the required inputs may actually be left empty when appropriate, standard Openstack environment variables are set in place before calling the `cfy bootstrap` command.
 These variables are: